mcmarto/screenon/README.md

 It is composed of an Automate flow, and a web application with a Polymer frontend and a Python/Flask backend.

+I described it in a [dedicated blog post](https://wintermade.it/blog/posts/screenon-measuring-phone-usage-with-automate-and-python.html)

 DISCLAIMER: in its current state, this application is not meant to be hosted on the internet.
 It's recommended to host this application on a host in a local network (eg on a Raspberry Pi).